History Interactive Computer Graphics

 I think it's important to include Smalltalk in this blog series, because OOP was revolutionary and has accelerated a lot in developing graphic interfaces and setting up software applications.
 It has also directly contributed to a faster development of graphic software and techniques that have been pioneering and improving, especially in the graphic and interactive field, and which we still use today.
 The developments ultimately led to the creation of the C++ programming language, which to this day is still an important basis for many software applications and has set an important standard on which many current programming languages are based.

 Alan Kay was at the university in the same class as Ed Catmull, who meant a lot to technical computer graphics developments and would later become the director of Pixar and still is today (2019).
 We will certainly read more about Ed Catmull in this blog series.
-This man has meant a lot to computer graphics.

 The scientist Nestor Burtnyk, who worked for the National Research Council (NRC) in Canada, had heard from an animator at Disney that for traditional animations, the draughtsmen drew head frames and that assistants then filled the intervening frames.
 He thought it would be better if computers were used to create these fill-in frames.
 So together with Marceli Wein he developed animation software to automatically calculate and create these in-between frames.
 This was the first time morphing techniques were used to calculate frames between A and B. They called this new technique 'keyframe animation'.

 In 1971, Hungarian-born director and animator Peter Foldes, who had emigrated to Great Britain in 1946 and later lived in France, made an experimental short film with seamless morphs on this new keyframe animation software at the invitation of the National Film Board (NFB) in Canada.
 The film consisted of hand-drawn digital keyframe illustrations that were interpolated to each other with automatically calculated in-betweens.
 This was the very first film made with keyframe animation software with in-betweening.
 The film was named Metadata.
-I found a copy of the short film on Youtube here.
+I found a copy of the short film on YouTube here.

 These days, every animator is familiar with these techniques and it is frequently used in animation software.